Welcome to the Agile Atlas

 The "center" of the site is "Core Scrum".
 This is a Scrum Alliance supported description of Scrum.
 It is consistent with other definitive descriptions, and is the basis for the Scrum Alliance's CSM test.
 Surrounding the Core, we have many authors' “primer” view of Scrum.
 We believe that this combination provides a better sense of what Scrum really is, on the ground and in the minds of its practitioners, than any single document might.

-Surrounding the "Core", we have GASPs -- Generally Accepted Scrum Practices.
-These are practices and ideas which are generally believed to be consistent with Scrum, and to be useful in many cases.
+Surrounding the "Core", we have "Common Practices".
+These are practices and ideas which are often seen on Scrum projects.
+Most are generally believed to be consistent with Scrum, and to be useful in many cases.
+Many are applicable only in special circumstances, and some are downright controvresial.
 As with all the sections, this one will be growing over time.

 Then there is "Commentary".
 Commentary includes the Scrum Primers, but also includes other articles relating to Scrum, Agile, Lean, and so on.